wlonk/arcadia/rules/recovery_growth_and_change.rst

 Examples
 --------

-.. todo:: Examples of recovery, growth, and change
+.. todo:: Examples of recovery, growth, and change, using the recurring characters.